 Leigh Anne O'Connor, International Board Certified Lactation Consultant, tells Romper that what you're probably thinking about is colostrum, not actual breast milk.
 "The breasts start making colostrum about halfway through the pregnancy, between 16 and 22 weeks," she says.
 "Some people leak colostrum during pregnancy and some do not."

 If all goes well with your delivery, your baby will likely want to nurse pretty soon after birth, and the nurses or midwives present can coach you on proper positioning and getting a good latch.
 At this time, it is almost definitely colostrum that your baby will be getting.
+In fact, most women don't produce breast milk until two to three days after the baby is born.
 And despite what you might think due to the scant amount, this is no second class beverage.
 Colostrum is thick and nutrient-dense and has been hailed by some as "baby's first superfood," according to Parents.

 The low volume of colostrum you produce might concern you, but it really is enough to nourish your baby in the beginning.
 Telyatnikov explains that on the day they are born, a baby's stomach can only hold a few milliliters of liquid.
 The stomach grows quickly, but even still, at 3 days old it's only the size of a marble, and by day 5, a ping pong ball.